fereidoun-moradi/SWaT-Rebeca-Model/README.md

   </body>

+The Timed Rebeca model augmented with attacks.
+The written properties are as follows.
+<a href="https://github.com/fereidoun-moradi/SWaT-Rebeca-Model/blob/master/SWaT_Picture.pdf">SWaT Picture</a>.</p>

+<a href="https://github.com/fereidoun-moradi/SWaT-Rebeca-Model/blob/master/SWaT_Picture.pdf">SWaT Picture</a>.</p>

 # Lingua Franca
 Lingua Franca programing language is used to develop an executable file.
 The <a href="https://github.com/fereidoun-moradi/SWaT-Rebeca-Model/blob/master/SWaT.lf">code</a> is compiled by Lingua Franca compiler.
 The code <a href="https://github.com/fereidoun-moradi/SWaT-Rebeca-Model/blob/master/SWaT_LF_Diagram.png">diagram</a> shows the reactors and the reactions.